-The trapezoidal tooth profile of these components provides enhanced tooth strength, while also providing the accuracy and reliability of AccuGroups’ standard ACME Lead Screw and High-Precision Lead Screw ranges.
+The 30° trapezoidal tooth profile of these components provides enhanced tooth strength, while also providing the accuracy and reliability of AccuGroups’ standard ACME Lead Screw range.

 AccuGroup also offer a diverse array of Cylindrical, Hexagonal, and Flanged Trapezoidal Lead Screw Nuts, which are designed for use in a variety of low-resistance, high-precision actuation purposes.

 Trapezoidal Lead Screw Manufacture Process

 AccuGroup's Trapezoidal Lead Screws are cold rolled, increasing surface hardness and providing exceptional levels of accuracy during the manufacturing process.
 Each Lead Screw is rolled in multiple phases, with gradually increasing pressure.
 By repeating this process, the screw is hardened into a highly precise and smooth finish.
 Our precision rolling techniques guarantee lead accuracies of 200µm/300mm.

 Trapezoidal Lead Screw Sizing